mkattus/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 ## Data

-**All data is normalized; therefore, it is unitless.
+All data is normalized; therefore, **there are no units**.
 Output data frame only includes means and standard deviations from the raw data.
-Output data is further transformed as described below.**
+Output data is further transformed as described below.

 ## Transformations

-**The presented data is the mean of each variable for each activity and each subject.**
+Raw data was captured into a single data frame that includeds subjectID, activity, and all measurements extracted from the Samsung devices.
+Data was then reduced to include only measurements on the mean and standard deviations, while preserving subjectID and activity.
+Variable names and activity values were then altered to be more descriptive and human readable.
+Finally, a second, independent tidy data set with the mean of each variable for each activity and each subject was created --- this data set is the output of the script.